eleith/emailjs/Readme.md

 // you can continue to send more messages with successive calls to 'client.send',
 // they will be queued on the same smtp connection

-// or instead of using the built-in client you can create an instance of 'SMTP.SMTPConnection'
+// or instead of using the built-in client you can create an instance of 'smtp.SMTPConnection'
 ```

 ## EXAMPLE USAGE - sending through outlook